MCSManager/Documentation/setup_steam.md

-# Setup Steam game server
+# Setup Steam Game Server

 :::tip
 If you are using Linux, we recommend that you deploy the steam server using a Docker image.
 [More information](/setup_docker_image.md)